 Carol Borchardt is a life-long passionate cook whose background in the culinary arts began with instruction from her mother, a prize-winning cook who developed original recipes while feeding their large family.
 The farm-to-table, free-range and wild-caught concepts so important today aren’t new to Carol–that was her family’s way of life on their picturesque central Wisconsin farm.

 Cooking was Carol’s creative outlet while living in Wisconsin and working in the business field there for over 20 years.
 She honed her culinary skills through self-instruction, through classes for the home chef at Jill Prescott’s Ecole de Cuisine in Mequon and through practical experience working for a caterer on weekends.

 Carol moved to the Memphis area in 1995 and opened A Thought For Food Personal Chef Service in April of 2002.
 Through this highly personalized service, Carol seeks to bring thought and care back to the home meals of our time-starved society and bring families back to the dinner table.
 Carol is the only personal chef in the Memphis area with over 17 years of experience providing a wide range of allergy and diet-specific cuisine.

 Her passion for travel–especially throughout the European and Mediterranean regions–is reflected in much of her cooking.
-When traveling, Carol immerses herself in the local cuisine with education that includes week-long training in Italian Gastronomy at the Academia Barilla in Parma, Italy and classes at Le Cordon Bleu in Paris and the Culinary Institute of America’s Greystone campus in Napa Valley.
+When traveling, Carol immerses herself in the local cuisine with an education that includes week-long training in Italian Gastronomy at the Academia Barilla in Parma, Italy and classes at Le Cordon Bleu in Paris and the Culinary Institute of America’s Greystone campus in Napa Valley.

 Carol is a member of the American Personal and Private Chef Association (APPCA) based in San Diego and was trained in the personal chef field by their education arm, the APPCA Institute.
 She helped write the Personal Chef International Code of Ethics, served on the APPCA Executive Advisory Committee and was the 2010 APPCA CHEF OF THE YEAR.
 She is licensed, insured and certified as a Food Protection Manager through ServSafe™ (the same certification required of restaurant managers).